Its-Rolo/rokuRA/README.md

 ```

 ## Creating the welcome menu
-Remote-Framework comes with a pre-built fully functional welcome menu and does not need editing to work.
+Remote-Template comes with a pre-built fully functional welcome menu and does not need editing to work.
 To create your own welcome menu, you can utilize the menu functions to draw your welcome menu:
 ```
 def print_welcome():